marcelduin/Micrio.Blogpost.wasm-v3/README.md

-# 5. The Rewrite: AssemblyScript
+# 5. Second Rewrite: AssemblyScript

 Fast forward a few months, to just after the [WebAssembly Summit](https://webassembly-summit.org/) in Mountain View in February 2020.
 With a bundle of fresh energy and inspiration, I decided to see if I could use WebAssembly to improve the Micrio JavaScript client a second time.